What are Literature Circles & how to use Lit Circles in High School Spanish?

 Literature Circle Unit Plan in Spanish class

-These are basically the open work days with the expectation that groups are working in Spanish on their book.
+These are basically open work days with the expectation that groups are working in Spanish on their book.
 Each group plans and structures these differently.
-They all have a list of general discussion questions in Spanish for any novel, which help them when they get stuck.
+They all have a list of general discussion questions in Spanish for any novel, which helps them when they get stuck.
 I move from group to group, helping where needed.
-I wanted to give them enough in class time to make sure everyone reads, and to provided support for those who like to read out loud with their group.
+I wanted to give them enough in-class time to make sure everyone reads, and to provide support for those who like to read out loud with their group.
 If they finish early, they should prep for the next speaking and writing.
 See above for my thoughts on lit circle jobs or roles in the groups.

 Guided Interpersonal Speaking